-When I was a small child, my favorite color was purple.
-It didn’t require any deliberation for me to make that choice; purple was self-evidently the most attractive color in a box of crayons—anyone could see that.
+My favorite color as a young child was purple.
+It didn’t require any deliberation for me to make that choice; purple was self-evidently the most attractive color in a box of crayons.
+Anyone could see that.
 In fact, I remember being perplexed at people whose favorite color was something other than purple, and downright shocked when someone claimed not to like purple at all.
 But the early days of childhood were ones in which we were too young to make serious value judgments.
 Everyone had a different favorite color, shape, animal, or song, and all choices were equally good.

 Feeling Blue About Purple